 Advancing Care & Research for the Treatment of Rheumatic Disorders

 The Division of Rheumatology in Dell Medical School’s Department of Internal Medicine improves people’s lives through innovation in patient-centered care, education and rheumatology research.
-The division team works together to redesign the future of rheumatology by creating, disseminating and applying new knowledge and by personalizing health care to meet the needs of each individual.
+The division, works together to redesign the future of rheumatology by creating, disseminating and applying new knowledge and by personalizing health care to meet the needs of each individual.

 Areas of Focus